balianirudh/siliconSharks-2020/Mechanical/README.md

 "screenshot of force vs current graph of thruster"

 Knowing that the power supply can only supply 25 amps, in the electrical design, 20 amps was allocated to the propulsion system.
-This maximizes the current dedicated to thrusters while leaving enough current for other electrical components and a safety buffer.
+This maximizes the current dedicated to thrusters while leaving enough current for other electrical components and a safety buffer to avoid blowing a fuse.
 Maximizing the total thrust force is advantageous for obvious reasons.
 It would provide the maximum agility and make the ROV practical for real-world applications.

+The final design was between a 3 thruster configuration or a 4 thruster configuration.
+The team opted for the 4 thrsuter configuration because of its higher total thrust, but more importantly its symmetry resulting in better controllability.
+The thruster configuration consists of two thrusters dedicated for vertical movement (z-axis) and two thrusters dedicated for lateral movement (xy plane).
+This thruster configuration with the thrusters ability to produce a thrust in either direction gives the ROV control over its pitch and yaw.
+However, the ROV doesn't have explicit control of its roll.
+Buoyancy foam placed on the top of the ROV keeps it upright and prevents it from rolling.

+"show picture of thruster configuration"

+In a future iteration of this ROV, the team plans to gimbal the two thrusters dedicated for lateral movement.
+This will allow the ROV to move on more complicated paths giving the ROV greater freedom in the water.